MicrosoftDocs/appcenter-docs/docs/distribution/stores/insight/google/googlePlayAppDoesntExist.md

 ---
 title: Publishing to Google Play fails because the app isn't found
-description: Insight documentation about creating an app package in Google Play Console so that App Center can connect and work with Google Play
+description: Troubleshooting guide about creating an app package in Google Play Console that App Center can connect to and work with Google Play
 keywords: google, google play store, store, insight
 author: king-of-spades
 ms.author: kegr